build-trust/ockam-documentation/README.md

 #### End-to-end encrypted and mutually authenticated communication

-Next, step through the following commands to setup secure and private communication between our application service and an application client.
+Next, step through the following commands to set up secure and private communication between an application service and an application client.

 {% tabs %}
 {% tab title="Run on your machine" %}